 You’ve surely heard about opioids and the health care crisis they have caused, but you may not be aware of another prescription drug claiming lives around the nation: benzodiazepines.
 In the United States, about 30 percent of overdoses involve benzodiazepines, often referred to as benzos.
 This is a testament to not only the allure of the medication’s effects, but also the astonishing rate at which they are being prescribed.
-Addiction specialists found that the frequency at which benzodiazepines were being filled rose approximately 37 percent from 1996 to 2013.
+The National Institute on Drug Abuse reports that the frequency at which benzodiazepines were being filled rose approximately 67 percent from 1996 to 2013.

 What are Benzodiazepines?

 Benzodiazepines are part of a class of medications used for anxiety treatment.
 They may also be prescribed to treat seizures, migraines, and sleep disorders.
 Like opioids and alcohol, they are depressants that change the brain’s chemistry, slowing the central nervous system and promoting calmness in users.
 The most used benzos include Valium (diazepam), Ativan, Klonopin (clonazepam), and Xanax (alprazolam).
 Benzos are intended for short-term use and their efficiency only lasts for a couple of weeks.